As a temporary resident working in Australia, your employer is required to make Super Guarantee contributions to your chosen super fund.

 2. Account balance more than $5,000

-If your account balance with Hostplus is more than $5,000 you’ll need to download and complete the ‘Certification of Immigration Status – 1194’ form.
+If your account balance with Hostplus is more than $5,000 you’ll need apply online via the Australian Tax Office (ATO) website to claim your super.
+It's important to note that you can only claim your super once your visa has expired.
+You will be required to send additional documentation to Hostplus to support your claim.
 Full details on how to claim amounts over $5,000 can be found in the Hostplus Departing Australia Superannuation Payment application guide.

 Once your application is approved, we will notify you via email that your cheque in Australian dollars has been issued and mailed to your overseas address.
 (Please note, you may incur charges by your overseas bank when your cheque is processed into the currency of your country of residence).